§1110. Carbon Dioxide Geologic Storage Trust Fund

 (7) To contract for professional services to assist with permit or application reviews.

-G. The commissioner shall keep accurate accounts of all receipts and disbursements
+H. The secretary shall keep accurate accounts of all receipts and disbursements

 related to the administration of the fund and site-specific trust funds and shall make a